lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 }
 ```

-If you really wanted to be pure about responsibility, you could create a custom Segue whose source would be the NavigationController - it would not look as familiar in the storyboard, but it would make more sense from a responsibility point of view.
+If you really wanted to be pure about responsibility, you could create a custom Segue whose source would be the NavigationController - it would not look as familiar in the storyboard, but it would make more sense from a responsibility point of view and would allow the Segue to be called directly from the NavigationController.

 ## Transferring Data between Scenes
 The router is mostly responsible for moving data between scenes.

-We can divide the data transfer between scenes into 3 scenarios:
+We can divide transferring data between scenes into 3 scenarios:

 1. transient data that a Scene must pass forward to another Scene,
 2. transient data that a Scene must pass backward to another Scene, and
-3. persistent data that is shared amongst many Scenes.
+3. persistent data (state) that is shared amongst many Scenes.

 ### Transferring Data to the Next Scene